 Applications are evaluated by faculty committees and will not be reviewed unless they are complete.
 An application is complete when the application is submitted; the fee is paid; and all required official transcripts, recommendations, official test scores, and other materials have been received by the admissions office.
 Documents submitted as part of an application become part of the records of the Graduate School of Education and will not be returned or duplicated for any purpose.

-Most Graduate School of Education programs admit students throughout the academic year; however, doctoral programs, mental health counseling, the advanced certificate (formerly professional diploma) programs in school psychology, and the English as a world language program have special deadlines.
+Most Graduate School of Education programs admit students throughout the academic year; however, doctoral programs, mental health counseling, and the advanced certificate (formerly professional diploma) programs in school psychology have special deadlines.

 Applicants will be notified of admissions decisions as soon as possible after completed applications are received and reviewed by faculty admission committees.
 Following notification of admission, students must: